Last Updated on February 14, 2021

 Heaters that are set up properly and that are maintained well can last for up to 10 years.
-However, it is not that surprising to see a pool heater to only last for 3 years due to chemical damage or improper installation.
+However, it is not that surprising to see a pool heater only last for few pool seasons due to chemical damage or improper installation.

 For this reason, we highly suggest consulting a pool professional if you’re unsure of how to set up a pool heater.